jeysu/CSC173-DeepCV-Sambilad/proposal.md

 **Date:** 12/15/2025

 ## 1. Project Title
-Real-Time Wildlife Detection System for Road Safety Using YOLOv8
+Real-Time Agricultural Pest Detection and Intrusion Alert System Using YOLOv8

 ## 2. Problem Statement
-Wildlife crashes on the roads are a huge threat to human safety as well as to animal conservation.
-This is especially true in areas where roads intersect natural landscapes.
-In the Philippines, you have endangered species like the Philippine deer and wild boar crossing roads in areas with lots of forest - leading to accidents and animal deaths.
-We're going to develop a real-time computer vision system that can find wildlife on roads using dash camera footage.
-This system will then alert the driver before hand and potentially be integrated with intelligent transport systems to reduce accidents and protect wildlife.
+In the Philippines, farmers who are running small scale farms are losing out big when crop-raiding animals like Wild Boars (Baboy Damo) and Monkeys show up & start causing chaos with their raids.
+A single night, these pests can go through an entire harvest of corn or rice.
+At the moment, farmers have to fall back on manual guarding - which is a real hazard and way too tiring - to protect their crops.
+What this means is there's a desperate need for a surveillance system that is automated, doesn't hurt the wildlife and can pick up these critters in real-time so the farmers can get an alarm sounded and scare them off.
+This will cut down on crop wastage and help keep those farmers in work without putting the local wildlife in danger.

 ## 3. Objectives
-- Train a Yolo8 model that can detect multiple wildlife species on the road with at least an 85% mAP@0.5
+- Train up a YOLOv8 model to specifically spot crop pests (Boars, Monkeys) and livestock (Cows, Chickens) and make sure its accuracy is at least 85% mAP@0.5.
-- Get a system that can run real-time video streams at more than 20 frames per second on an NVIDIA RTX 3050TI (mobile)
+- Build a detection system that can knock out frames at more than 60 FPS on an NVIDIA RTX 3050Ti (mobile) so farmers can get immediate warning of any pests turning up.
-- Create a solid pipeline to train our model on data that we've preprocessed, augmented, validated and tested to make sure it works well on all sorts of road conditions
+- Integrate an 'alarm logic' module that logs the detection of any critters and then simulates a trigger for some sort of audible alarm (like a buzzer or speaker) whenever a pest gets spotted.

 ## 4. Dataset Plan
 - Source: https://www.kaggle.com/datasets/antoreepjana/animals-detection-images-dataset/data Wildlife Detection Dataset (Kaggle) ~5,000-10,000 images
-- Classes: deer, boar, dog, cow, cat, chicken, monkey
+- Pest Classes: Boar, Monkey, Deer, etc.
+- Non-Pest Classes: Cow, Chicken, Mule, etc.
-- Acquisition: We'll download these straight from Kaggle/Roboflow
+- Acquisition: We'll download these straight from Kaggle

 ## 5. Technical Approach
 #### Architecture Sketch
 ```
-Input: Road Camera Feed
+Input: Farm/Field Camera Feed
     ↓
 Preprocessing: Resize, Normalization
     ↓
-YOLOv8n Backbone: Feature extraction
+Backbone: Feature extraction
     ↓
 Neck: Multi-scale feature fusion
     ↓
-Detection Head: Bounding boxes + confidence scores
+Head: Bounding boxes + Class Classification
     ↓
-Post-processing: NMS, confidence filter
+Post-processing: Confidence Thresholding
+    ↓
+Logic-check: Class Identification
     ↓
 Output: Wildlife detected → Alert + annotated frame
 ```